 - i.
-Complete renovation of all Newark campus restrooms. - ii.
-Renovate all concrete sidewalks / Clara Dasher bridge. - iii.
-Renovate Public Safety Headquaters. - iv.
-Renovate the IT area. - v.
-Create an English Lab. - vi.
-Renovate the Center for Technology (CFT). - vii.
-Renovate the Cafeteria serving area. - viii.
-Replace the main doors. - ix.
-Complete the renovation of the Center for Teaching and Learning Excellence (CTLE). - x.
-Revise and fully implement the College's Facilities Management & Maintenance Plan. - xi.
-Outline a plan for implementation of "One Stop Student Services" for the Newark campus. - xii.
-Outline a plan for implementation of a new Learning Center. - xiii.
-Outline a plan for the renovation of the Library, 3rd floor. - xiv.
-Develop and implement a Transportation Management Plan.
+Renovate Public Safety Headquaters. - ii.
+Create an English Lab. - iii.
+Renovate the Cafeteria serving area. - iv.
+Refurbish the main doors. - v.
+Complete the dining area renovation of the Center for Teaching and Learning Excellence (CTLE). - vi.
+Revise and fully implement the College's Facilities Management & Maintenance Plan. - vii.
+Outline a plan for implementation of "One Stop Student Services" for the Newark campus. - viii.
+Outline a plan for implementation of a new Learning Center. - ix.
+Outline a plan for the renovation of the Library, 3rd floor. - x.
+Develop and implement a Transportation Management Plan. - xi.
+LED lighting fixtures Retrofit Phase I Classrooms, Science Labs, Computer labs, Lecture Halls and some offices - xii.
+LED Lighting fixtures Retrofit Phase II Hallways, Offices and remaining areas in need of fixture and light updates - xiii.
+Fire Alarm System and equipment upgrade -Newark Campus